Dobiasd/EditGym/README.md

 EditGym
 =======

-Text-editing training, with exercises, highscores and instant-replay
+Text editing training with highscores and instant replay